-Elisabeth Hallman, M.B.A., R.N., has been a director on the Board of The California Wellness Foundation since 2009 and was elected Board secretary in December 2015.
+Elisabeth Hallman, M.B.A., R.N., has been a director on the Board of The California Wellness Foundation since 2009 and served as Board secretary from 2016-2018.
 She has held various leadership positions throughout her professional career in the fields of nursing, hospital administration and hospital information systems management.

 For 20 years, she has served as a Health System Director at Cedars-Sinai Health System.
 Prior to that, she spent 10 years with Enterprise Information Systems, guiding the selection and implementation of revenue cycle and clinical systems.
 She first joined Cedars-Sinai in 1996 as a service-line director of women’s services, where she provided administrative and clinical oversight for the women’s health program and the Department of Obstetrics and Gynecology.
 Previously, Hallman was an administrator for the Department of Obstetrics, Gynecology and Pediatrics at the Albert Einstein Medical Center in Philadelphia, where she also managed women’s and children’s services.
 Hallman began her career in nursing in Philadelphia, specializing in neonatal care.